MarketDataApp/documentation/api/rate-limiting.md

 | Daily Limit      | 100          | 10,000    | 100,000   | No Limit         |
 | Per Minute Limit | No Limit     | No Limit  | No Limit  | 60,000           |

+The usage counter for all plans with a daily limit are reset at 9:30 AM Eastern Time (NYSE opening bell).

 ## Requests vs Prices
 Each time you make a request to the API, the system will increase your counter.
 Normally each successful response will increase your counter by 1 and each call to our API will be counted once.
 However, **if you request prices for multiple symbols in a single API call using the option chain endpoint, a request will be used for each option symbol that is included in the response**.